accellera-official/systemc/unit_test/tlm/build-msvc/READMEcommandlinemsvc.txt

 This directory allows the unit tests to be launched from the command line on Windows.

-It has been tested on Windows XP SP2 with the following compiler versions:
+It has been tested on Windows 7 SP1 32 Bit:

-  Microsoft Visual C++ 2005 .NET Express Edition SP1 Microsoft Visual C++ 2003 .NET
-  Microsoft Visual C++ 2008 .NET Express Edition
+  Microsoft Visual C++ 2005 .NET Express Edition SP1 Microsoft Visual C++ 2008 .NET Express Edition Microsoft Visual C++ 2010 .NET Express Edition

 Note
 ~~~~